OpenLineage/OpenLineage/spec/OpenLineage.md

 The OpenLineage API defines events to capture the lifecycle of a *Run* for a given *Job*.
 When a *job* is being *run*, we capture metadata by sending run events when the state of the job transitions to a different state.
 We might observe different aspects of the job run at different stages.
 This means that different metadata might be collected in each event during the lyfecycle of a run.
-All metadata is additive. for example, if more inputs or outputs are detected as the job is running we might send updates specifically for those datasets without re-emiting previously observed inputs or outputs.
+All metadata is additive. for example, if more inputs or outputs are detected as the job is running we might send additional events specifically for those datasets without re-emiting previously observed inputs or outputs.
 Example:
  - When the run starts, we collect the following Metadata:
     - Run Id
     - Job id
     - transition: START
-    - transition time
+    - event time
     - source location and version (ex: git sha)
     - If known: Job inputs and outputs. (input schema, ...)
  - When the run completes:
     - Run Id
     - Job id
     - transition: COMPLETE
-    - transition time
+    - event time
     - Output datasets schema (and other metadata).